Waterproof?

 I’ll just jump right in (shocking, right): I think the overall amount of rain in Europe and in the UK especially has led everyone there to get paranoid about leaking.
 That’s fine and understandable as a precaution but I see manufacturers' talk of bathtub floors and less seams, for instance, with no acknowledgement that a taped seam is demonstrably the most waterproof part of any tent – a fact which makes the whole discussion irrelevant.
 And I see just monstrously high hydrostatic head waterproofness requirements that start at 5000mm and go up to 10,000mm and I've even heard of 20,000mm.
 It makes no sense.
 They're asking for tent floors (and sometimes rainflies) to be waterproof down to scuba diving depths.
 Where on earth are they supposing those kinds of pressures are coming from?
 Under most pads we're talking about a few fractions of a psi at most.

-by the US Military that 1500mm was all the waterproofness any tent needed (done by Natick Labs, I believe).
+So I think that fear and a sort of waterproofness arms race are responsible for the super high waterproofness numbers.
+In the US it seems that all this has been tempered by a drier climate overall and a determination long ago by the US Military that 1500mm was all the waterproofness any tent needed (done by Natick Labs, I believe).
 This number was found by testing tents of various waterproofness ratings in a rain-room.
 These rooms are vicious.
 Not only can the amount of water spraying on a tent be adjusted to horrific levels (think FEET of water per hour), they also have high spray-pressure and even fans to go with them.
 So the tests were good and have proven to be a great moderator of waterproofness claims in the US.

 And, of course there's water vapor condensing under a pad that might make one think that the tent is leaking.
 Leaking in an odd, no-puddle kind of way but still maybe that's the thought.
-Tent floors are not necessarily water
+Tent floors are not necessarily water vapor proof - they breath a little.
+So maybe that's what's going on – another manifestation of pseudo-leaking.

 Hey how about this: maybe a super-thick coating is supposed to prevent little pinholes.
 The tear strength goes in the toilet, but maybe that's it.
 Sorta like putting down a throw-rug.
 Hard to believe it would actually prevent pinholes, but even the comforting thought might be the thing some manufacturer's are looking for.
 Might be the solace customers are looking for.
 Unfortunately waterproof fabrics don't guarantee a waterproof tent.
 It takes correctly taped seams (see above) and a design that is, at least, not waterproofness-defective in some basic way.
 There are a lot of suspect doors and windows on tents out there…